AlirezaMiraliakbar/AlirezaMiraliakbar/README.md

 - **Optimal Control of Biochemical Processes using Reinforcement Learning** - Developing RL agents on optimal control of different biochemical processes applied to pharmaceutical industry.

 ## 🎓 Education
-- PhD in Chemical Engineering - Oklahoma State University (Jan 2023 - Present)
+- PhD in Chemical Engineering - University of Connecticut (Aug 2024 - Present)
 - MSc in Chemical Engineering - University of Tehran (2019-2022)
 - BEng in Chemical Engineering - University of Tehran (2015-2019)